20 years after Hurricane Katrina, can FEMA weather Trump?

 "If we abolish federal funding for disaster assistance, municipalities and states wouldn't be able to cover these types of catastrophic emergencies and people would be left to fend on their own," said Shana Udvardy, an analyst at the Union of Concerned Scientists advocacy group.

-Beyond disaster response, FEMA also helps states prepare for disasters - work the public might not see, said Rob Moore with the Natural Resources Defense Council.
+Beyond disaster response, FEMA also helps states prepare for disasters - work the public might not be aware of, said Rob Moore with the Natural Resources Defense Council (NRDC).

 "There's all kinds of other things that happen in the background we don't see," he said.

-FEMA's reputation has struggled to recover after its poor handling of Hurricane Katrina in 2005.
+FEMA's reputation has struggled to recover after its poor handling of Katrina, which made landfall along the U.S. Gulf Coast on August 29, 2005.

 What else could be affected without FEMA?